 Based on the foregoing compensation philosophy, the Compensation Committee has structured our annual, short- and long-term compensation to motivate executives to achieve the financial performance objectives we set and to incentivize the executives to achieve and exceed, and to reward the executives for achieving and exceeding, such objectives.
-During fiscal year 2013, the Compensation Committee retained the services of The Hay Group to provide the Committee with competitive market compensation data for senior management, a comparison of the Company's senior management compensation levels compared to market data and other data and services to assist the Committee in its consideration of the establishment, structure and amount of executive compensation.
-During fiscal year 2013, The Hay Group did not provide any other services to the Company.
+During fiscal year 2015, the Compensation Committee did not retain the services of any outside consulting firm.

-2013 Executive Officer Compensation Components
+2015 Executive Officer Compensation Components

-For the year ended December 31, 2013, the principal components of compensation for named executive officers were:
+For the year ended December 31, 2015, the principal components of compensation for Named Executive Officers were:

 - · base salary;

-- performance-based incentive compensation, including both short-term cash incentive compensation and long-term equity incentive compensation;
+- performance-based incentive compensation, including both short-term cash or stock incentive compensation and long-term equity incentive compensation;

-- · retirement and other benefits; and
+- retirement and other benefits; and

-- · perquisites and other personal benefits.
+- perquisites and other personal benefits.